poseidon-framework/aadr2poseidon/AADR62.0_to_Poseidon2.7.1_1240K/README.md

 - Line 4069: The lab identifier in the `Full Date...` entry included a misplaced character: `±ETH` -> `ETH`.
 - Line 7098: Wrong separators between individual values in the list column `Libraries`.
 We replaced the entry with `MLZ003.A0201.TF1.1,MLZ003.A0202.TF2.1,MLZ003.A0203.TF2.1,MLZ005.A0101.TF1.1,MLZ005.A0102.TF2.1,MLZ005.A0103.TF2.1,MLZ005.A0201.TF1.1,MLZ005.A0202.TF2.1,MLZ005.A0203.TF2.1`.

+The `Full Date...` column includes more formatting inconsistencies.
+They often affect many entries.
+We did not fix them in the source data, but only in memory with some code for subsequent parsing.
+See the code in `age_string_parser.R`.

+Group_Names and Genetic_Sex were taken from the .ind-file, not the .anno file.

 - #anno$Locality[c(2055, 2058, 2059, 2060, 8127, 8128, 8129, 8130, 8132, 8135, 8137, 9621, 10239, 10240, 10241, 10242)] <- "El Soco (southeast coast DR, San Pedro de Macorís, Ramón Santana, Playa Nueva Romana)"